 - You may be able to get permission to take a similar, equivalent class offered in your new state or

-- The judge may even allow you to take an online version of the California classes
+- The judge may allow you to take an online version of the California classes

-The important thing is that you must request this from the court.
-If you do not get permission, then taking the classes out of state does not count and could carry penalties as a violation of the terms of your probation.
+The important thing is that you must request probation accommodations from the court.
+Simply taking similar classes or doing service activities outside of the state will not count.
 Your lawyer can request this accommodation from the court without you needing to appear.

 Jail Time